Crash of an Airspeed AS.10 Oxford T.2 at RAF Holme-on-Spalding-Moor: 1 killed

 Circumstances:

-The airplane departed RAF Holme-on-Spalding-Moor in the evening on an operation to Essen.
-After passing the Dutch/German border, it was shot down by the German Flak and crashed in Ramsdorf, killing the entire crew.
+The airplane departed RAF Holme-on-Spalding-Moor in the evening of May 25 on an operation to Düsseldorf.
+It was shot down by a German fighter and crashed into the De IJzeren Man lake located west of Vught.
+All seven crew members were killed.

 Crew: